-If you have a question regarding your reimbursement, you should contact the Member Services Department at 1-877-907-4742.
+If you have a question regarding your reimbursement, you should contact Member Services at .
+1-877-907-4742.

 C. TIME LIMITS ON FILING CLAIMS

 To be eligible for payment, we must receive claims within one year of the date care was received.